DNF5 Group Commands Guide for Fedora Linux

 Common Issues and Solutions

-While using DNF5 group commands, you might encounter some common problems.
+While using DNF group commands, you might encounter some common problems.
 Here are practical solutions to ensure smooth group management.

 Group Not Found

 If a group name isn’t recognized, it may be due to an incorrect name or a missing group definition.
-Start by verifying the group name using the dnf5 group list command:
+First, verify the group name and ID using the dnf group list command:

 Dependency Problems